Ear infections in dogs

-- Book an appointment with your vet if you suspect your dog has an ear infection.
+- Contact your vet if you suspect your dog has an ear infection.
 The quicker your dog is treated, the faster their recovery is likely to be.

 An ear infection is an irritating and painful overgrowth of bacteria or yeasts inside the ear.
 Most ear infections develop due to an underlying problem such as a skin allergy, ear mites, growths, excessive ear cleaning or wax.